 I had visited Welsh Harp Reservoir in Brent, London, a couple of times before but never with a camera.
 I went back with my camera because it felt like an interesting place, right next to the North Circular.
 Having wandered around, I decided that there was nothing particularly photogenic there and was about to head back home when I heard voices in the trees and bushes on the north side.

-I have done this many times whilst travelling and it’s amazing how much information can be exchanged this way.
-It also injects humour into these situations.
+I have communicated like this many times whilst travelling and I’m quite good at it thanks to my performing background.
+It’s amazing how much information can be exchanged this way.
+It also injects humour into these situations, especially as I tend to send myself up whilst doing it.
 I discovered that they were refugees and were currently being housed in 2 rooms in a hotel in N.Kensington.
-2 rooms for all of them!
+Two rooms for all of them!
 What I found incredible about this whole situation, was that they, the refugees, were entertaining me in my country and not the other way round.
-After about 15mins or so, I got their address from them and said I would send them prints of the photo’s…which I did.
+After about 20 mins or so, I got their address from them and said I would send them prints of the photo’s…which I did.